 What often happens, particularly to small businesses that are also new bloggers, is that there is an initial rush of enthusiasm.
 During this stage, we see lots of blog posts appear, sometimes several every day.
 This often leads to burn-out though and we enter the second stage, where posts become more difficult to write.
 It starts to feel like work and so they become less frequent.
 This is the stage when the new blogger can start to stray from his or her niche.
 The 3 stages of #blogging. #ContentMarketing #InboundMarketing Click To Tweet

 From here, it’s easy to slide into stage three; where the blog is rarely updated.
 Posts move from daily to weekly to hardly ever.
 Before long, the writer can hardly bear to look at the blog and it becomes more of an embarrassment than a place to exercise expertise, passion and involvement.
 Rather than being a gathering point for a tribe, it feels more like an outpost, remote and forgotten.
 Unless remedial action is taken, it will start to drive clients away instead of attracting them.
 This is why the Internet seems to be littered with the corpses of dead blogs.

 The Next Step

 Don’t let your blog fall into these traps.
 They’re easy to avoid, but the solution calls for dedication and discipline.
 Set some clear goals and actions to achieve them, measure your results regularly, keep a clear, focused eye on what you write about and never let yourself stray from the path you have set.
 Most importantly though, watch out for the Three Stages of Blogging.
 Which one are you in?
 Hopefully, you can avoid slipping into the third stage.
+Even if you have though, it’s never too late to correct your course.
 Blog regularly, with purpose, and you should benefit from it for a very long time, but more importantly, your readers will benefit for even longer.